Funding opportunity

 • data reduction visits

-Your application must include a purpose for a physical journey, for example because of the complexities of the data or difficulties in transporting the data.
+Your application must include a justification for a physical journey, for example because of the complexities of the data or difficulties in transporting the data.

 If you need to change or cancel an agreed observing programme, you must get approval from the STFC office for any alternative plans.